 Before selecting an offer, confirm the following for each one:

-The seller who chose steel
+The seller who chose certainty

 A seller in Centurion received two offers on the same afternoon.
 The first was R1.58m, no deposit, bond condition, 30-day approval period.
 The second was R1.52m, cash, with proof of funds provided.
 Her agent advised her to take the second offer.
 She was hesitant; the R60,000 difference felt large.